zhzlatkov/website-for-your-bar/README.md

 This project is using Next.js, Tailwind, TailwindUI, HeadlesUI, Heroicons, Prisma, PrismaClient, Amazon s3, Yup, ESLint, Prettier, Husky,

+Using qrcode.react to create the table QR code

 Zlatko Zlatkov creates the whole design, it is inspired by the menu of one local Bulgarian Bar and is implemented using TailwindUI components, HeadlesUI components, and Heroicons.

 Next.js is chosen by the author for the main reason that the idea behind this project is to serve some small and medium-sized bars, restaurants, clubs, and other companies that are using menus for their businesses.
 So not so straight to the point Next.js is for full-stack Web applications with React features and server-side rendering, with simple words one of the best things right now for building a web application with prioritization on SEO optimizations.